 Attitudes toward science determine students' interest to pursuing scientific careers (Osborne, Simon, & Collins, 2003).
 Since the creation of new scientific knowledge is essential for economic growth, students' attitudes toward science are a subject of societal concern and debate in many countries (OECD, 2006a).

-To analyze students' attitudes, PCAP Science assesses:
+Although students' attitudes toward science are an important part of scientific literacy, PCAP Science is not designed to assess them.